apace100/origins-docs/docs/meta_actions/choice.md

 !!! note

-    The chance of the object is determined by dividing the weight of the object to the sum of all weights of all the object (`weight / sumOfAllWeights = chance`).
+    The chance of the object is determined by dividing the weight of the object to the sum of all weights of all the objects (`weight / sumOfAllWeights = chance`).

 ### Fields